 A four day, 55 mile circular route devised by the British Horse Society, leading you through spectacular scenery and dramatic views in the central and western areas of the National Park.
 Ideal for anyone with their own horse, a detailed leaflet outlining the route and accommodation/service providers is also available from the BHS Access Department on 01926 707712.

-If you'd like a better idea of what it's all about, Saltburn & District Bridleways Group have a series of photos from the route and you can read this Ordnance Survey Blog from the British Horse Society summing up the experience of riding it.
+If you'd like a better idea of what it's all about, Saltburn & District Bridleways Group have a series of photos from the route.

 Feeling a little rusty?